MongoDB Atlas

 -

-- Change Streams: MongoDB’s Change Streams enable applications to stream real-time data changes without the complexity and risk of tailing the OpLog, for a single collection, a database, or an entire deployment.
+Change Streams: MongoDB’s Change Streams enables applications to stream real-time data changes without the complexity and risk of tailing the OpLog, for a single collection, a database, or an entire deployment.
 Change Streams are supported for all MongoDB configurations.
 However, for the clustered configuration, Change Streams works only if set up against a shard router (mongos).

-By default, in both Change Streams and OpLog mode, the data is read at the mongo instance level.
+By default, in both Change Streams and OpLog modes, the data is read at the mongo instance level.
 To read data at the database level in Change Streams mode, disable the Load All Databases option while creating the Pipeline.

 -